 - Interns must be able to work 8-12 hours per week.
 Office hours are M-F 9am-5pm with some events during the evening and weekends that can also be used to fulfill hours requirement.
 Hours scheduling can be fixed or flexible based on an intern’s schedule.

 - Although unpaid, interns receive important benefits like working directly with elected officials, community leaders and local residents on issues and events related to the 44th Assembly District.
 Interns may also qualify for internship credit from their university or school, as well as earn a letter of recommendation from the Assemblymember.

-The deadline to apply for our Fall 2019 internship is Wednesday, September 4, 2019.
+The deadline to apply for our Spring 2020 internship is Friday, January 31, 2020

 Please call our office with any questions: (805) 482-1904.